drweb86/dotnet-ftps-server/README.md

 ﻿## Enhanced C# FTPS .Net 10 Server & Library

 A FTPS (FTP over TLS) server implementation in C# with advanced logging, user permissions, and flexible configuration options.
 Project is splitted into Console and Library.
+Aimed for all platforms.

+This is a sample implementation provided for:
+- ✅ Learning and education
+- ✅ Internal corporate use
+- ✅ Personal projects
+- ✅ Modification and customization

+Not recommended for:
+- ⚠️ Internet-facing production without security review
+- ⚠️ Mission-critical systems without testing
+- ⚠️ Compliance-required environments without audit

 ## Features